TylorOP/Django-and-mysql-in-docker/README.md

 ### Step 3: Basic Shell Scripting
 Create a `.env` file by running: vi .env
-Copy and paste the environment variables into it.
+Copy and paste the environment variables into it. (as you can't see the file because it is hidden for security)

 Step 4: (Optional) Set Execution Permissions
 If you encounter errors regarding shell execution while running the container, grant execution permissions: